Can Dogs Eat Cheese? A Guide on This Quick Treat

 If you decide to share some cheese with your dog, opt for these safer choices that are lower in fat, salt, and additives.

 • Mozzarella.
-Low-fat mozzarella is a good option as well because it is lower and milder in lactose compared to other choices.
+Low-fat mozzarella is a good option as well because it is lower in lactose compared to other choices.
 It also has a good amount of protein and calcium while also being lower in fat.

 • Swiss Cheese.
 Swiss cheese has lower lactose, which is easier for dogs to digest.
 It also has a mild flavor with just minimal additives.